Fort Worth Car Accident Lawyer

 The most common types of injuries from car accidents can include:

 - Whiplash: A neck injury caused by the rapid back-and-forth motion of the head during a collision.
-Symptoms include neck pain, headaches, and shoulder pain.
+Whiplash symptoms include neck pain, headaches, and shoulder pain.

 - Concussions: A traumatic brain injury caused by a blow to the head.
 Symptoms can include headache, confusion, memory loss, and loss of consciousness.